joisaac/sqlzoo-solutions/README.md

 ZOO](<https://napier.sqlzoo.net/wiki/SQL_Tutorial>)
 I was introduced to this practice site from the course [The Complete SQL Bootcamp 2020](<https://www.udemy.com/course/the-complete-sql-bootcamp/>) in Udemy by Jose Portilla.
-All you need to solve these execises, can be found in this course.
+All you need to solve these execises can be found in this course.
 # Help
 These are my first exercises in SQL, hence, I required some extra help.